hapax/hapax.github.io/assets/psychology-time.md

 There is a difference between a stationary arrow and a moving arrow examined at an instant of time.
-The moving arrow has properties the stationary arrow lacks, which not explain the difference in motion but even have measurable effects.
+The moving arrow has properties the stationary arrow lacks, which not only explain the difference in subsequent motion but have measurable effects on the slice itself.
-For instance, the moving arrow is *heavier* than the stationary arrow, and contracted in the direction of motion, according to the laws of special relativity.

-Similarly, a brain state $B_n$ has various properties, such as short-term memory traces, which can be viewed as some function of the preceding brain states $M_n = f(\{B_m: m<n\})$.
-Modulo the neurological details, this explains the feeling of succession; it is baked into the brain state by short-term memory.
+Similarly, the intrinsic properties of a brain state $B_n$ lead to the sensation of duration and succession.
+First, let's consider succession, which is simpler.
+At a physical level, "succession" reflects the fact that earlier brain states $B_{m<n}$ are part of the causal input to the brain state $B_n$.
+The previous states $B_{m<n}$ are in fact stored and represented in
+$B_n$ via *memory*, but at an abstract level, succession is just the statement that causal relations are mirrored in cognitive ones.

+Duration is somewhat trickier.
+The subjective "length" of an experience is like the velocity of the arrow; it represents an increment per unit time, though what

 ## Conclusion